-Buffered Annuities typically do not have an explicit cost unless: (1) the product designs include a Product Fee, or (2) a portion of the investment is allocated to the Variable Investment Options, or (3) the product offers a mandatory or optional living benefit or enhanced death benefit rider for an additional cost, or (4) the product offers optional features available for an additional charge.
+Buffered Annuities typically do not have an explicit cost unless: (1) the product designs include a Product Fee, or (2) a portion of the investment is allocated to the Variable Investment Options, or (3) the product offers a mandatory or optional living benefit or enhanced death benefit rider for an additional cost.

 Certain Buffered Annuities may offer crediting method(s) with a spread.
-The spread is subtracted from the index return at the end of the term to determine performance.
-A spread is similar to a fee; however, a spread typically will not result in negative performance.
-Also, certain Buffered Annuities may, for an additional charge, offer segment investment options with greater upside potential.
+If the index performance is positive, the spread (or rate) is subtracted from the index return at the end of the term to determine performance.
+A spread is similar to a fee; however, a spread will not result in negative performance.

 - Living benefit rider fees These fees are charged to cover the cost of providing guaranteed lifetime income.
 These fees can be as high as 1.50%.
 The fee can be charged daily, quarterly or annually and is assessed against the contract value or the benefit base. - Death benefit rider fees These fees are charged to cover the cost of providing a death benefit guarantee.
-These fees can be as high as 1.00%.
+These fees can be as high as 0.35%.
 The fee can be charged daily, quarterly or annually and is assessed against the contract value or the benefit base. - Average fund expense If applicable, this fee covers the investment management and operating expense of the underlying mutual funds.
 These fees can be as high as 1.29% and are usually charged daily against the value of the underlying subaccount.
-Refer to your contract or prospectus for individual fund expenses. - Surrender charges If applicable, surrender charges are incurred if the annuity is liquidated, or withdrawals in excess of the penalty free withdrawal amounts are taken during the surrender charge period.
+Refer to your contract or prospectus for individual fund expenses. - Surrender charges If applicable, surrender charges are incurred if the annuity is liquidated or if withdrawals in excess of the penalty free withdrawal amounts are taken during the surrender charge period.
 These charges offset the cost the carrier incurs for various acquisition and early liquidation of investments they make to back the guarantees.
 Surrender charges are stated in terms of a schedule that defines the percent of the surrender charge for that particular year until the contract term matures.
-Buffered Annuities have either a five- or six-year surrender charge schedule.
+Buffered Annuities have either a 5- or 6-year surrender charge schedule.
 These charges can be as high as 9% on a declining scale over the surrender charge period. - Market Value Adjustment (MVA) If applicable, MVA are charges that may be levied if all or a portion of the contract value is withdrawn during the surrender charge period.
 MVA charges can be negative or positive depending on the difference between the market rates in effect at the time the contract was issued and the market rates in effect at the time of the withdrawal.
-These charges offset potential losses the insurance company may incur for early liquidation of investment they make to back the guarantees and benefits of the annuity. - M&E and administrative fees If applicable, these fees pay for the insurance guarantees in the annuity, such as guaranteed lifetime income or a death benefit. - These fees can be as high as 1.30% and are charged against the value of the underlying subaccounts daily.

-• Product fee - These fees pay for the various contract benefits and insurance guarantees in the annuity such as guaranteed lifetime income or a death benefit.
+These charges offset potential losses the insurance company may incur for early liquidation of investment they make to back the guarantees and benefits of the annuity. - M&E and administrative fees If applicable, these fees pay for the insurance guarantees in the annuity, such as guaranteed lifetime income or a death benefit.
+These fees can be as high as 1.30% and are charged against the value of the underlying subaccounts daily. - Product fee These fees pay for the various contract benefits and insurance guarantees in the annuity, such as guaranteed lifetime income or a death benefit.
 The product fee of 1.25% is calculated as a percentage of the contract value as of the previous quarterly contract anniversary.

-Advisory Fee-Based Variable Annuities
+Advisory Fee-Based Variable Annuity Fees

-Fees and costs associated with our full-service advisory programs are available on request or at ipmorgan.com/adv.
+• Fees and costs associated with our full-service advisory programs are available on request or at jpmorgan.com/adv.